 According to Jennifer Herrmann, MD, FAAD, at Moy, Fincher, Chips Facial Plastic Surgery and Dermatology in Beverly Hills, "Rosacea is a chronic inflammatory skin condition characterised by diffused redness, flushing, pustules, bumps, and skin thickening (aka fibrosis) and which may be triggered by things like heat, spicy or citrus foods, alcohol, exercise, and sun exposure."

-Not sure where to start your search for one of the best moisturisers for rosacea?
+Not sure where to start your search for one of the best moisturizers for rosacea?
 Fear not.
 We asked six—yes, six—industry-leading dermatologists for their picks (one of which Beyoncé's go-to makeup artist, Sir John, also stands behind.)
-Ahead, seven of the best moisturisers for rosacea according to the most talented dermatologists in the biz.
-Keep scrolling!
+Ahead, seven of the best moisturizers for rosacea according to the most talented dermatologists in the biz.

-Ultra-affordable, Vanicream's cult-favourite moisturising cream is another great option, per Wesley, that's noncomedogenic and free of other irritating things like unnecessary fragrances, lanolin, dyes, and more.
+Ultra-affordable, Vanicream's cult-favorite moisturizing cream is another great option, per Wesley, that's noncomedogenic and free of other irritating things like unnecessary fragrances, lanolin, dyes, and more.
 Plus, even initially inflamed skin will be left super smooth and soft.